Siddhartha Theme of Time

 For some characters in Siddhartha, time doesn’t exist.
-After listening to the river, Siddhartha’s biggest insight is that time is an illusion, and that life is not a continuum of events, but instead omnipresent.
+After listening to the river, Siddhartha’s biggest insight is that time is an illusion and that life is not a continuum of events, but instead is omnipresent.
 Eternity springs from the world’s unity.
 Understanding the past and the future as part of the present is a major component of achieving enlightenment.

 Govinda’s sense of spiritual urgency and desperation in the last chapter of the novel results from his limited understanding of time.